- Plans and pricing

 With everything up and running, you’ll find ‘Backup & Sync’ running in your menu bar, checking for new photos and uploading copies to the cloud.

-Got some photos on Google Drive that you’d like to back up with Photos?
-There's a relatively simple, if not perfect, way to do it manually.
-In the web version of Google Photos, go the the ‘Upload’ button in top right-hand corner (see image above), select ‘Upload From Google Drive’, then choose the images from your Drive that you’d like to import to your Photos library.
+If you’ve got snaps saved on Google Drive that you’d like to back up to Photos, there’s a relatively simple – if not perfect – method of doing so manually.
+In the web version of Google Photos, go the the ‘Upload’ button in top right-hand corner, select ‘Upload From Google Drive’, then choose the images from your Drive that you’d like to import to your Photos library.
 You’ll have the option of transferring them as ‘Original’ or ‘High quality’ files, and they’ll appear in your library instantly.

-Google Photos: How to back up analogue prints
+How to backup analogue prints to Google Photos

 Got a stack of printed snaps stashed in a shoebox somewhere?
 Google Photos isn’t reserved for your digital archive, you can back these up physical snaps up too.